 The mean and the standard deviation of the gamma-noughts are weekly computed directly using the Fast Delivery data.
-Figure 9 shows the evolution of the standard deviation since September 1996.
+Figure 10 shows the evolution of the standard deviation since September 1996.
 The ascending passes show a gamma nought standard deviation higher than the descending ones.
-This can be explained because at ascending passes the test site appears less homogeneous; in particular for some areas near the rivers (see Figure 15).
-The last plot in Figure 9 shows the number of valid measurements used to compute the statistics.
+This can be explained because at ascending passes the test site appears less homogeneous; in particular for some areas near the rivers (see gamma nought images before cycle 60).
+The last plot in Figure 10 shows the number of valid measurements used to compute the statistics.
 A reduction of the number of valid observation since the beginning of 1999 can be seen.
 This is due to an increase of SAR images acquired over the Amazon rain forest.

-The high values of the gamma nought standard deviations during the cycle 62 are due to data acquired in EBM (see section 3.1).
+The high values of the gamma nought standard deviations during the cycle 63 and cycle 64 are due to data acquired in EBM and during the ZGM commissioning phase (see section 3.1).

-FIGURE 9.
+FIGURE 10.
 Gamma-nought histograms: weekly evolution of standard deviation.
 From up to down: ascending passes standard deviation, descending passes standard deviation, number of valid observations.

-The Figures from 10 to 14 show the gamma nought histogram over the Brazilian rain forest throughout cycle 62.
+The Figures from 11 to 20 show the gamma nought histogram over the Brazilian rain forest throughout cycle 63 and cycle 64.